 Get the kids involved.
 If you've struggled to get your kids to eat immune-supporting foods, now is the perfect time to involve them in choosing and preparing meals.
 Recent research shows children are more likely to eat healthier foods if they help prepare meals.
 Another happy byproduct?
 Kids who cook at home report feeling more positive and in control than those whose parents cooked for them.

 Cook in bulk.
 When life is busy, we don't always feel like cooking.
 And in the midst of a crisis, you're likely to feel less motivated on certain days.
 Plan for those times by cooking double batches of simple, nourishing meals on days when you have the bandwidth.
 Ask family and friends to suggest meal ideas to avoid getting bored.
 Or look up recipes that call for just a few ingredients.
-Try Supercook or Fridge to Table to find tasty recipes based on items you have on hand.
+Try Supercook to find tasty recipes based on items you have on hand.

 Extend your budget.
 Many healthy foods freeze well.
 Soups and stews are a go-to in my house – they're easy to make in bulk, freeze, then heat-and-eat later.
 You can even freeze bread, tortillas, and milk to make them last longer.
 Produce also freezes well and then can be used as a great filler for smoothies.